kiraleos/rvemu/README.md

 To do that you need to:
 1. Install the [riscv-gnu-toolchain](https://github.com/riscv-collab/riscv-gnu-toolchain)
-2. Write a your C program (without stdlib).
+2. Write your C program (without stdlib).
 For example:
     ```c
     int fib(int n) {
         if (n <= 1) return n;
         return fib(n - 1) + fib(n - 2);
     }

     void _start() {
         fib(30);

         // exit syscall
         asm("addi a7,zero,93;"
             "addi a0,zero,0;"